Frequently Asked Questions

 Q: What is sober living for women?

-A; A community housing model that allows people with the same experience of substance use disorder to live together as a family, building prosocial skills and responsibility.
+A: A community housing model that allows people with the same experience of substance use disorder to live together as a family, building prosocial skills and responsibility.
 Each member is expected to contribute to house operation through doing a chore, participating in a role of leadership or membership by voting on issues that arise.
-The houses are typically governed by a democratic group conscience, exist in locations with easy access to jobs and transportation as well as educational and social opportunities.
+The houses are typically governed by a democratic group conscience managed by an alumnus, exist in locations with easy access to jobs and transportation as well as educational and social opportunities.
 The term 'sober living' is being replaced with 'recovery housing' to reduce stigma around medication assisted treatment.
+Our houses are very low cost compared to average of houses in the Portland area.

 Q: What should I bring when entering sober living?